Kehrlann/carvel-demo/slides/slides.md

 - 🌍 `https://garnier.wf/`
 - 🐦 @Kehrlann
+- 🐘 @kehrlann@hachyderm.io
 - 📩 `dgarnier@vmware.com`

 ---
 # Disclaimer 📄

 🔭   This is an overview, very partial

+🏎️💨 Too much content, this is going to go fast (sorry)

-🧑‍💻I'm more of a "Developer", not much of an "Operator"
+🧑‍💻 I'm more of a "Developer", not much of an "Operator"

 ---
 # The plan